Artes Mundi 8

 The work in the exhibition spans four continents and a varied range of artistic practices.
 Anna Boghiguian’s politically charged and nuanced drawings, paintings, cut-outs and installations survey globalism and intricate economies of power.
-Through her use of film, Bouchra Khalili’s deftly examines of resistance, minorities and identity, often in collaboration with her subjects.
-Otobong Nkanga’s intricate and beguiling tapestries, installations and use of minerals and organic material interrogate our fast-changing relationship with the land and colonial legacies.
+Through her use of film, Bouchra Khalili deftly examines modes of resistance, minorities and identity, often in collaboration with her subjects.
+Otobong Nkanga’s intricate and beguiling tapestries, installations and use of minerals and organic material interrogate our fast-changing relationship with the land and the use and cultural value of natural resources.
 Trevor Paglen’s unique use of photography, scientific collaboration and journalism offer the viewer a chance to see the unseen, investigating shadowy government practices, surveillance and hidden structures of authority, while Apichatpong Weerasethakul’s meditative and dreamlike films explore the ghosts of Thailand’s past, liminal spaces of memory and identity and shared consciousness and belonging.

-The winner of Artes Mundi 8 will receive a prize of £40,000GBP or equivalent local currency.
-The winner is announced on January 24th 2018.
+The winner of Artes Mundi 8 receives a prize of £40,000GBP or equivalent local currency.
+Apichatpong Weerasethakul was announced the winner on January 24th 2019.

 26th October 2018 – 24th February 2019